RobRendell/gTove/README.md

     their physical layout.
 * Add button to enter and leave full-screen mode.
 * Don't send multicast messages addressed to no-one.
+* Button on tabletop and menu item on tabletop browser to copy URLs to clipboard, for users using the app fullscreen.

 ## Plans/TODO